AkihiroSuda/ntimes/README.md

     flaky: 60%

 You can specify the report format using Go's [`text/template`](https://golang.org/pkg/text/template/) syntax.
-Additionally to the standard functions provided by `text/template`, the `json` function is available.
+Additionally to the standard functions provided by `text/template`, the `json` function is available as well.
 Note that a `time.Duration` value is expressed in nanoseconds.